avanindra3/crf_custom_recipe_model/README.md

-# crf_custom_recipe_model
+# CRF (Conditional Random Fields) Custom Recipe Model
-Develop a custom Named Entity Recognition (NER) model to identify and extract key elements from recipe text, such as ingredients, quantities, and units of measurement.
+Developing a custom Named Entity Recognition (NER) model to identify and extract key elements from recipe text, such as ingredients, quantities, and units of measurement.
+By applying this model, we will convert unstructured recipe text into structured data,thereby enhancing recipes earch engines, cooking assistants, and meal planning applications.

+## Business Value
+The business objective is to leverage the increasing popularity of online cooking platforms and meal planning apps by enhancing user experience.
+This can be achieved by implementing a custom Named Entity Recognition (NER) model to automatically tag ingredients, quantities, and recipe names.
+This automation will streamline the process of organizing recipes, improve searchability, and enable users to easily find recipes based on available ingredients, portion sizes, or specific dietary requirements.
+This will ultimately reduce the labor-intensive and inefficient manual tagging process, providing a more accessible and efficient way for businesses in the food and recipe industry to manage their recipe databases.